TITAN-FZJ/TITAN/doc/output_files.rst

         The number of stages is chosen via the parameter ``-> nn_stages`` in :guilabel:`input`.

+    .. tab:: :guilabel:`kpoints`

+        An optional file that is created when the ``kpoints`` option is used on the :guilabel:`input` :ref:`file <input>`.
+        It is useful to check the BZ mesh and distribution.

+.. _results-structure:

 Apart from these files, TITAN will generate output files that are put on the ``${TITAN}/results`` folder.
 An example of its structure is given below, for a system with 4 atoms in the unit cell (``4Sites``):